 It seems that anarchism has been going through a sort of crisis in recent years, at least in France.
-The causes of this are clearly many and complex.
-It is not my task here to establish what they are, but I do wonder if the total lack of agreement and organization is not one of the causes of this crisis.
+The causes of this are clearly many No, anarchism is not individualist, but basically federalist.
+Federalism is essential to anarchism: it is in fact the very essence of anarchism.
+I would happily define anarchism as complete federalism, the universal extension of the idea of the free contract.

-There are many anarchists in France.
-They are much divided on the question of theory, but even more so on practice.
-Everyone acts in his own way whenever he wants; in this way the individual efforts are dispersed and often exhausted, simply wasted.
-Anarchists can be found in more or less every sphere of action: in the workers' unions, in the anti-militarist movement, among anti-clericalist free thinkers, in the popular universities, and so on, and so forth.
-What we are missing is a just as no one would be forced to leave once they had joined.
+After all, I cannot see how an anarchist organization could damage the individual development of its members.
+No one would be forced to join, just as no one would be forced to leave once they had joined.
 So what is an anarchist federation?
 Several comrades from a particular region, Romandie for example, having established the impotence of isolated forces, of piecemeal action, agree one fine day to remain in continuing contact with each other, to unite their forces with the aim of working to spread communist, anarchist and revolutionary ideas and of participating in public events through their collective action.
 Do they thus create a new entity whose designated prey is the individual?
 By no means.
 They very simply, and for a precise goal, band together their ideas, their will and their forces, and from the resulting collective potentiality, each gains some advantage.